-Lake Underhill Drive, Orlando, FL (Photo - Billy Hattaway)
+Olson Road, Tallahassee, FL (Photo - Billy Hattaway)

-As-Since roads are located in more rural transect zones where larger setbacks are created, there is normally no provision for on-street parking.
-Lot size and driveways should be provided designed to allow provide for parking on-site and so that parking will not occur on unobstructed sidewalks that accommodate pedestrian activity.
+Since roads are located in more rural transect zones where larger setbacks are created, there is normally no provision for on-street parking.
+Lot size and driveways should be designed to provide for parking on-site so that parking will not occur on sidewalks.

-ST-Street 1
+ST-Street

-2 A street is a local, multi-movement thoroughfare suitable for all urbanized transect 3 zones and all frontages and uses.
+A street is a local, multi-movement thoroughfare suitable for all urbanized transect zones and all frontages and uses.
 A street is urban in character, with raised curbs, drainage inlets, wide sidewalks, parallel parking, and trees in individual or continuous planters aligned in an allee.
-Character may vary in response to the commercial or 4 5
+Character may vary in response to the commercial or residential uses lining the street.

-- 6 residential uses lining the street. - 7 It is important to note that many municipalities use the terms "avenue" and "street" in - combination with the thoroughfare name as a way to differentiate streets running north and south from those running east and west (e.g. 1st Street, 1st Avenue).
-8 - 9
+It is important to note that, for entirely different purposes than the definitions in this handbook, many municipalities use the terms "avenue" and "street" in combination with the thoroughfare name as a way to differentiate streets running north and south from those running east and west (e.g. 1st Street, 1st Avenue).

-Street, Sanford, FL (Source: AECOM Project, Photo - Billy Hattaway)
+East 1st Street, Sanford, FL (Source: AECOM Project, Photo - Billy Hattaway)

-1 DR-Drive
+DR-Drive

-- 2 A drive is located along the boundary between an urbanized and a natural condition, - 3 usually along a waterfront or park.
-One side has the urban character of a thoroughfare, - with sidewalk and buildings, while the other has the qualities of a road or parkway, with naturalistic planting and rural details.
+A drive is located along the boundary between an urbanized and a natural condition, usually along a waterfront or park.
+One side has the urban character of a thoroughfare, with sidewalk and buildings, while the other has the qualities of a road or parkway, with naturalistic planting and rural details.

-Drive, Franklin, TN (Source: DPZ Project: Westhaven, Photo - Billy Hattaway)
+Drive, Franklin, TN(Source: DPZ Project: Westhaven, Photo - Billy Hattaway

-1 AV-Avenue
+AV-Avenue

-- 2 An avenue is a thoroughfare of high vehicular capacity and low to moderate speed, - 3 acting as a short distance connector between urban centers and usually equipped with - 4 a landscaped median. - 5 It is important to note that many municipalities use the terms, "avenue" and "street" in - 6 combination with the thoroughfare name as a way to differentiate streets running north - 7 and south from those running east and west. (e.g. 1st Street, 1st Avenue) - 8
+An avenue is a thoroughfare of high vehicular capacity and low to moderate speed, acting as a short distance connector between urban centers and usually equipped with a landscaped median.

+It is important to note that many municipalities use the terms, "avenue" and "street" in combination with the thoroughfare name as a way to differentiate streets running north and south from those running east and west. (e.g. 1st Street, 1st Avenue)